 Ergen graduated in Asian and African Languages and Cultures at the University of Torino.
 In 2009 and 2011 he was granted scholarships to take Chinese Language intensive courses at Shenzhen University and Shanghai East China Normal University Shanghai.
 Since 2018 he cooperates with Confucius Institute in Torino teaching Chinese language.

-Giada Lakos graduated in Chinese Language and Literature from Turin University.
+Giada Lakos graduated in Chinese Language and Literature at Turin University.
 Since 2003 she has been an intercultural mediator for Chinese language in local schools as well as interpreter and translator.
-Since 2014 she has been cooperating with the Confucius Institute of Turin in several projects: currently she is Italian language as a second language Chinese speaking teacher for sinophones at Turin University within the project “Marco Polo and Turandot”, she is also Chinese language and culture teacher at Liceo Classico Porporato in Pinerolo and she takes care of the Chinese traditional games Workshop addressed to Primary and Secondary schools students.
+Since 2014 she has been cooperating with the Confucius Institute of Turin in several projects.
+She is currently working at Confucius Institute office.

-Irene Lecchi, during her studies, she attended courses of Chinese Laguage and Culture at East china Normal University of Shanghai and in 2016 she graduate in Chinese Language and Culture at the University of Torino.
-In 2017 she has been awarded a scholarship from Hanban and Confucius institute at the University of Torino and attended a Master in Teaching Chinese as a Foreign Language and graduated in 2019.
-She is currently attending a Master in Chinese Language and Culture at the University of Torino and since September 2019 she works as a secretary at Confucius Institute at the University of Torino.
+Irene Lecchi graduated in Chinese Language and Culture at the University of Torino in 2016.
+In 2017 she has been awarded a scholarship from Hanban and Confucius institute at the University of Torino and attended a Master in Teaching Chinese as a Foreign Language at East China Normal University in Shanghai.
+She is currently attending a Master Degree in Chinese Language and Culture at the University of Torino and cooperates with Confucius Institute at the University of Torino in teaching projects.

 In 1987 Li Wei graduated from the French language literature of Xi'an International Studies University.
 From 1987 to 1989, she worked as a French tour guide in Xi'an CITS.
 Since 2001 engaged in Chinese teaching in Genoa of Italy.
 Her tutoring students have been awarded the Chinese Bridge competition for foreign middle school students.
 She won the "Excellent Turtor" prize awarded by the Chinese Embassy Culture Department in Rome.